-Taking into consideration both individual and community experiences is particularly important in this moment as our students and institutions adjust to the changes brought on by the coronavirus pandemic and by social unrest from the systemic racism experienced in systems such as health care, education, and criminal justice.
-The dual pandemics of COVID-19 and systemic racism have affected some communities more directly than others and are a reminder of how outside experiences affect the academic and college experiences for students differently.
-Ultimately, serving students in a way that supports equitable outcomes means ensuring students with all manner of experiences feel as though they belong on campus, and that faculty and staff expect them to succeed.
+Taking into consideration both individual and community experiences is particularly important in this moment as our students and institutions adjust to the changes brought on by the coronavirus pandemic and the social unrest from the systemic racism experienced in systems such as health care, education, and criminal justice.
+The dual pandemics of the pandemic and systemic racism have affected some communities more directly than others and are a reminder of how outside experiences affect the academic and college experiences for students differently.

+Ultimately serving students in a way that supports equitable outcomes means ensuring students with all manner experiences feel as though they belong on campus, and that faculty and staff expect them to succeed.

 By now, it should be clear that students do not experience campus the same way.
 Your campus and institutional programs may work well for some groups of students, allowing them multiple opportunities to engage and thrive.

 At the same time there may be a subgroup of students who have many members who are not thriving.
 Identifying who these students are is the first step to changing their experience.
-As student groups bring historical or collective trauma with them, they may move through campus with more anxiety or experience stereotypes despite their personal beliefs about bias.21 Identifying the policies and structures that can change to better support students' thriving is the next step in building institution.
+As student groups bring historical or collective trauma with them, they may move through campus with more anxiety or